Set up your infrastructure for hybrid work with Microsoft 365

 You can enable all of your workers to stay productive from anywhere with these devices:

-A modern device, such as a Surface laptop and Windows 10, which has the features, security, and performance to access Microsoft 365 cloud apps and services directly over the web.
+A modern device, such as a Surface laptop and Windows 11 or 10, which has the features, security, and performance to access Microsoft 365 cloud apps and services directly over the web.

-Any device including older laptops or desktops used from home, which can access Microsoft 365 cloud apps and services indirectly through a quickly deployed Windows 10-based virtual desktop.
+Any device including older laptops or desktops used from home, which can access Microsoft 365 cloud apps and services indirectly through a Windows 365 Cloud PC.
 This option provides high performance, strong security, and simplified IT management.

 Use these steps to secure and optimize access to your organization's servers and cloud services and maximize your hybrid worker's productivity.